Changissnz/extreme_ends__thoughts/README.md

 - "Tell you what.
 If everything is a scandal or needs investigation, how about I kill the investigators as well as the alleged victims and perpetrators?"
 - "Everyone trying to make money off the lows should get violently murdered."
 - "If so much work gets done, but the official theory and record, theory for the record, is equilibrium, maybe that would change if some people got killed."
+- "Thanks Russian, for trying to be a hero and stick up for those criminals, because they're Jews, right?
+Now I'm going to kill you instead of them.
+You can be their Jesus now."